fandipres/todo-frontend/README.md

 # todo_frontend
-Making a simple todo frontend apps for my homework.
+A simple todo frontend apps for my homework.